Stevierajesh/thinkRM/README.md

-# Portfolio Optimization Engine for Relationship Managers
+# Agentic AI Portfolio Optimization Engine for Relationship Managers

-We built the intelligence layer most CRMs are missing: a deterministic engine that converts noisy portfolio signals into clear, ranked priorities for Relationship Managers (RMs).
+We built the Agentic AI intelligence layer most CRMs are missing: a deterministic engine that converts noisy portfolio signals into clear, ranked priorities for Relationship Managers (RMs).
 Instead of passive reporting, this project combines explainable scoring with watsonx Orchestrate workflows to drive action.
-The compute layer is deterministic and auditable; orchestration adds agentic execution around those decisions.
+The compute layer is deterministic and auditable; Agentic AI orchestration adds execution around those decisions.

 ![alt text](image-6.png)